Spring

 Configure a new Request Provider

-to capture metadata about the request, such as the remote IP.
+Add a RequestProvider to capture request metadata, such as the remote IP:

 // Example add a `RequestProvider` to capture metadata about the request